Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 reflected legitimate changes in soil properties at locations of likely change in soils.
-There are also numerous instances where boundaries on conventional soil polygons maps do not define locations of significant real change in soils or soil properties and simply reflect arbitrary subdivision of the landscape.
+There are also numerous instances where boundaries on conventional soil polygons maps do not define locations of significant real change in soils or soil properties and simply reflect an arbitrary subdivision of the landscape.

 Several soil survey cross-validation studies